 Similarly, I noticed a few years ago that a public elementary school had renamed its library “the media center,” as if an old and distinguished word such as “library” was unable to encompass information-delivery devices such as microfilm or the Internet.
 Simply updating or expanding a technology doesn’t require a new word.

 There is value in what came before.
-Apple Inc.’s Steve Jobs won converts to his Macintosh computers by having users “paste” and “cut,” rather than “insert” and “delete,” as in the Microsoft world.
-He wasn’t dumbing down.
-That continuity of language helped this new tool, the computer, establish itself.
+Apple Inc.’s Steve Jobs won converts to his Macintosh computers by having users “paste” and “cut,” rather than “insert” and “delete,” as

 The allure of most bad words is that we think they make us sound smarter.
 Because we associate complexity with smartness, complicated words tend to replace simpler ones.
 Once “shipping” was the term to move any sort of package or cargo, whether by boat, train or air.
 This is still true in some sectors.
 The U.S. Postal Service, bless its heart, still has a department of “shipping.”
 But many people and companies prefer the term “logistics,” which essentially means just moving things around on a schedule.
 I’m sure this justifies several dollars more per hour or pound.